 This is a review of the Inov-8 Roclite G 345 GTX boots.
 I’m testing them on my 1200 mile Lands End to John O’Groats walk.
-UPDATE – APRIL 2019: I’ve now completed the 1200 mile walk, and completely worn the boots out.
-Here is a link to my full review verdict of the boots.
+UPDATE – APRIL 2023: I’ve now completed the 1200 mile walk, and completely worn the boots out.
+These boots have now been updated and improved – Here is a link to my full review verdict of the boots.

 I’ve just purchased a pair of the brand new Inov-8 Roclite G 345 GTX.
 These are the first hiking boots to have a graphene sole, which means in theory the tread will be much more hard-wearing.
 As I’m going to try to walk 1,200 miles in them next month, maybe I will be the first person to wear a pair of these boots out!

 In this blog post, I’m going to share my first impressions of the boots.
 I will compare them to the Inov-8 Roclite 325 boots, which I also own.

 I used the Roclite 325s for the TGO Challenge in 2018.
 This walk was in warm weather, and the 325s performed very well.
 They were breathable and dried fast, meaning my feet didn’t suffer.
 However, my Land’s End to John O’Groats walk will be wetter and colder, so I’m concerned that the breathable 325s will result in cold feet and a miserable walk.
 I also fear that the softer soles and tread on the 325s will be worn out before I reach difficult terrain that needs grip.

 So I need a boot that will keep my feet dry, has tread that will last, but remains lightweight – and I think the Roclite G 345 GTX might do the trick.
 I will be testing them over 1,300 miles, starting in February 2019.
 I’ll post a full review of the boots’ performance on here after the walk, but here are my first impressions.